jh5g/PasswordManagement/README.md

 This a C#.NET project using WPF.
 It can currently be used to generate random passwords, with varying length from 5-25; capital letters; punctuation of many varieties; and numerals.

 To use it run the program, click the "Generator" button, then choose the option you want for your password, then hit the "Generate!" button.
-Finally copy the password from the text box.
+The password will now be in the clipboard.

+A score will also appear next to the generated password, along with a clour indicating its security, the optimal colour is Dark Olive green, the best score possible, so far, is 260.

 Plans:

-* Use WPF to colour the screen, using some wavy patter or sumat, based on how secure the password is

 * Pin controls using grids

-* Make LengthSlideLabeller.IsEnabled = false

 * Add secure Password STorage??